Advertising helps fund Big Issue’s mission to end poverty

 Rents in UK are rising at highest rate in decades.
 Will they keep going up?

-With record rent rises becoming the norm, The Big Issue looks at whether renters face more surges as the cost of living crisis continues to hit households.
+With record rent rises becoming the norm, The Big Issue looks at whether renters face more surges or if the tide is starting to turn in the favour of tenants

 rents uk